omarelshopky/VaccineTrackingSystem/Docs/README.md

         - View specific user by his National ID
         - Delete all users
         - Delete specific user by his National ID
-        - Get basic statistics about the registered people like: [DONE]
+        - Get basic statistics about the registered people like:
           - Percentage of people that has received the first dose
           - Percentage of people that has received both doses
           - Percentage of people that has not received any dose